zerospeedzero/devsecops/README.md

 watch 'oc get pod'
 ```
 ![Alt text](./pic/allpodsrunning.png?raw=true)
-Also, you is able to check the deployment status of those services via OCP Web GUI  (Ensure in you are in the project e.g. ns-6)
+Also, you is able to check the deployment status of those services via OCP Web GUI.
+Click "Workload"->"Deployment" and select project in combobox at the center top.
+(Ensure in you are in the project e.g. ns-6)
 ![Alt text](./pic/deployment.png?raw=true)

 ### Lab 2 : Access to Instana server and create application perspective